 Whenever a student must leave school grounds, they must have a written statement or phone call from a parent or guardian regardless of age.
 Leaving without permission or not showing up at school without a parent's advance knowledge is considered truancy, and truancy is considered an unexcused absence and will count toward the ten absences per semester.
-If a student skips one period or a full day of school, they can expect school disciplinary action as outlined in the truancy section below.
+If a student skips one period or a full day of school, they can expect school disciplinary action as outlined in the school's discipline fire chart.

 After the office receives the written permission or phone call for a student to leave the school grounds, the student must check out in the book located on the front counter of the main office.
-It is the student's responsibility to inform the office personnel that they are leaving.
 The principal's office reserves the right to refuse to grant permission to leave school under certain conditions.

 Students may leave school grounds to acquire materials for class projects during the day when the principal verifies that the need is legitimate and provided parental permission can be obtained directly by phone.
-The student must still follow the check-out procedure through the office.
+The student must follow the check-out procedure through the office.